dendronhq/dendron-site/vault/pkg.plugin-core.dev.md

 ### Working with VSCode Workspace State

-Use the [[State Service|pkg.dendron-plugin.arch.state-service]] when working with VSCode workspace related state.
+Use the [[State Service|pkg.plugin-core.arch.state-service]] when working with VSCode workspace related state.

 ## Lookup